Brøste House: Changing owners

 The property was home to 26 residents at the 1860 census.
 Frantz Friderich Güllich (c.
 1799-1872) resided on the ground floor with his wife Hansine Frederikke Georgia (née Preisler), their eight children (aged eight to 24), his sister Johane Dorethea Margrethe Güllich, 26-year-old Thomas Friderich Vilhel Güllich, one male servant and two maids.
 Dorethea Laurine Conradsen (née Møller), widow of the medallist Harald Conradsen, resided on the first floor with her son Rudolph Conradsen, her daughter Emma Conradsen, her granddaughter Oscar Conradsen, lodger Casper Christoffer Brink Siedelin (retired ritmeister), a housekeeper and a maid.
-Ig Thomsen Christensen, a merchant trading on Iceland, resided on the first floor with his wife Jensine Menulendra (née Abel), their 14-year-old foster daughter Ane Chathrine Jørgensen and one maid.
+Ig Thomsen Christensen, a merchant trading in Iceland, resided on the first floor with his wife Jensine Menulendra (née Abel), their 14-year-old foster daughter Ane Chathrine Jørgensen and one maid.

 Later residents include the painter Julius Exner who lived there from 1861.
 In the 1890s, the property was owned by the furniture maker Fritz Hansen and used as a home for veterans.

 Brøste's house

-After the property was acquired by Ulf Brøste (1904–1970), a grocer, he brought his local historic collection of artifacts, images and archeological finds from Christianshavn, displaying them in the building.
+After the property was acquired by Ulf Brøste (1904–1970), a grocer, he brought his local historic collection of artifacts, images and archeological finds from Christianshavn, and displayed them in the building.
 Most of the Brøste Collection was later transferred to Frieboeshvile while some artifacts were donated to Christianshavn Local Historic Society and Archives.
 A statue of Christian IV by William Fredericia used to be seen in a niche in the building but was removed when the company P. Brøste closed in the 1990s and has now been installed in an auditorium at Christianshavn Gymnasium.

 Architecture

 The Brøste House is designed in the Neoclassical style and consists of eight bays towards the canal under a black mansard roof.
-It has only seen few changes but the original gate was replaced in the 1940s.
+It has only seen a few changes but the original gate was replaced in the 1940s.
 It was listed by the Danish Heritage Agency in 1918.